lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ```

 ## TO DO
-1. Speed up the simulation using threads
+1. Give heuristics to avoid instant loss
+2. Keep simulating when opponent is making move
+3. Try to make it run faster
-2. Try out pygame to create a GUI
+4. Try out pygame to create a GUI